dominioncfg/appointments-api-example/README.md

-This requires .Net 8 SDK
+This Project requires .Net 8 SDK